tjlytle/daemon-example/README.md

 Tutorial
 --------
-The longer form hands on workshop (using all the examples) will be given at:
+The longer form hands on workshop (using all the examples) given at:
+- php[world] 2017
 - ZendCon 2016

 Talk